hapijs/boom/README.md

 ### `isBoom(err)`

 Identifies whether an error is a `Boom` object.
-Same as calling ` nceof Boom`.
+Same as calling `instanceof Boom`.

 ## HTTP 4xx Errors